Robinson i skärgården: Plot

 The consul's widow Silverdahl owns a house in the Stockholm Archipelago.
 One of her daughters is newly married, and the other, Brita, is in love with the medical student Einar Falk.
 The mother prefers that Brita marry the fat banker Agathon.
 The newlyweds are going on a long sailing trip with Brita and Agathon.
 After a short journey, Einar is secretly taken aboard.
 Agathon becomes seasick and chooses to leave the company with Robinson Crusoe as his reading material.
 He lands on an uninhabited island, where he dreams that he is being chased by wild animals and other dreadful things just like the novel character himself.
 Agathon wakes up when he falls from a tree.
 He tries his best to make his existence on the island comfortable because he is unable to get away from it.
 Agathon's robinsonade becomes prolonged, and he takes on an increasingly wild appearance.

 When the sailing group returns home after the long trip, they discover that Agathon has not arrived home as expected.
-A group of people come to the islet (where Agathon is located) to have a picnic.
+A group of people come to the islet (where Agathon is marooned) to have a picnic.
 They read in the newspaper that an insane criminal has escaped from a nearby hospital.
 When Agathon appears in his Robinson Crusoe guise, they think he is this man.
 The group makes its way to Vaxholm, where it reports the incident to the police, who travel to the island to subdue the suspect.
 The police put a straitjacket on Agathon.
 He is taken to the hospital and received by Einar Falk, who has now completed his training as a doctor.
 The misunderstanding is cleared up.
 Agathon has had his fill of the matter and is satisfied with his fate, even though Brita chooses Einar as her fiancé.